www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_applications.md

 }
 ```

 Move this application from one stage to another.
-The response is populated with the application's information which will reflect its new state.
-Note that only applications in the `active` state can be moved.
+An application can be moved between stages on the same job or transferred to a different job.
+The response is populated with the application’s information which will reflect its new state.
+Note that only applications in the active state can be moved.

 ### HTTP Request